 Charlene spent more than a decade working as a model on Tokyo’s catwalks but when the pandemic struck, she found herself homeless and sleeping in a car.
 Charlene’s story is both unique and common.
-Older women are the fastest growing group of homeless in Australia.
+Older women are the fastest-growing group of homeless in Australia.

 Twenty-five-years ago Charlene made her living modelling clothes in Japan.
 Today she’s without the designer wardrobe, but the former model is still a six-foot beauty with a flawless complexion and effervescent smile.
 In 1995 Charlene moved to the Gold Coast, with her husband, a martial arts expert who promoted kickboxing in Australia.
 The marriage ended a few years later.
 Charlene is now 52 and when Covid19 broke out she was living in a car around Tweed Heads – she had joined the growing number of older women homeless with no savings or options.
-There is a myriad of reasons why women, 55 and older, are the fastest growing cohort of homeless in Australia.
+There is a myriad of reasons why the fastest-growing group of homeless in Australia is women, 55 and older.
 On average, women retire with 47 per cent less superannuation than men, as well as having lower rates of home ownership and many have taken time out of work to raise children.

 Charlene’s marriage was over, her kids have left home, and her health was faltered.
 Finding an affordable place in northern New South Wales was near impossible.
 Rents and house prices around Byron and Tweed Heads are at unprecedented highs as city exiles flood regional coastal towns.
 The country’s regional population grew by 43,000 last year.
 It is the biggest city exodus since the 1850s and ’60s Gold Rush.
 Urban Australians are exiting cities at record numbers.
-The nation’s regional population grew by 43,000 last year resulting in surging house and rental prices outside cities, for example it costs $646 to rent a three-bedroom house in Sydney, $699 on the Tweed Heads.In northern New South Wales, the social housing wait time has blown out to more than 10 years.
+The nation’s regional population grew by 43,000 last year resulting in surging house and rental prices outside cities, for example it costs $646 to rent a three-bedroom house in Sydney, $699 on the Tweed Heads.
+In northern New South Wales, the social housing wait time has blown out to more than 10 years.

 Charlene was at the junction of two national pandemic trends.
 Older women are increasingly prone to homelessness, while northern NSW is under the most severe housing stress in Australia – Byron Bay has overtaken Sydney as the most expensive place to live with a median house price of $2.7 million.
 The town also has the second largest population of rough sleepers in the state.
 (Byron Shire has 198 rough sleepers compared to Sydney CBD’s 272.)